uc-berkeley-w215/fall2020/prior-exams/su20-midterm.md

 > Garfinkel's thesis

->> This was discussed in class and we thought that in less than five minutes one could search on "something that you have forgotten" in each of the paper documents or a web search with that tring and the first author of each paper.
+>> This was discussed in class and we thought that in less than five minutes one could search on "something that you have forgotten" in each of the paper documents or a web search with that string and the first author of each paper.
 We figured those who knew it would need only half that time.

 **2.4** *(6 points)*: